 - For croutons, place bread in a small bowl.
 Combine the oil, rosemary, salt and pepper; drizzle over bread and toss to coat.
 Place in an ungreased 15x10x1-in. baking pan.
 Bake at 400° for 15-20 minutes or until golden brown, stirring occasionally.

-- Divide soup among four bowls.
+- Divide soup among two bowls.
 Top with croutons, cheese and parsley.
 Yield: 2 servings.

 Originally published as Crouton-Topped Garlic Soup for Two in Taste of Home